 Chartwells is the food service provider on campus.
 A meal plan is required in the FYE program.
 The rest of the campus community has the opportunity to purchase an optional meal plan through PSU Dining.
-Meal plans can be used at Victor's Dining Center and dining can be used at multiple locations around campus including Branford Beans, Subway, and Smith Student Union Food Court and the Viking Pavilion.
+Meal plans can be used at Victor's Dining Center and dining can be used at multiple locations around campus including Smith's Kitchen, Smith's Place, and Victor's Market.